and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Shoulder Replacement & Resurfacing Procedures

-Dr. Porter is trained in different shoulder replacement procedures to meet the needs of his patients, including shoulder resurfacing, traditional total shoulder replacement, and reverse total shoulder replacement.
+Dr. Cahill is trained in different shoulder replacement procedures to meet the needs of his patients, including shoulder resurfacing, traditional total shoulder replacement, and reverse total shoulder replacement.

 There are several benefits to shoulder resurfacing, including: